ccolinjackson/ccolinjackson.github.io/_posts/2022-02-21-Star-Wars-Scene-3.md

 </video>

 <br>
-The first thing we see is three droids reacting to the direct hit from the Star Destroyer.
+The first thing we see is three droids reacting a direct hit from the Star Destroyer.
 There's some camera shake and then the dolly shot of the two droids (followed by another silver Protocol droid).
 The interior of the ship is spacious, with a futuristic look that still seems on point forty three years later.
 I really like how the floor curves up to meet the walls, as well as the indirect lighting.
 While the color palette is bright and clean, its clear this is a working ship, not some luxury liner.
 In the background, a claxon wails and is joined with another, different alarm.